dapr/dapr/docs/development/dapr-metrics.md

 `success`.
 Both carry `app_id`, `component`, `namespace` and `topic`.

-`dapr_component_pubsub_ingress_in_flight` is a gauge rather than a counter, and carries only the four common tags.
-It is bounded by the component's `concurrency` setting, so a value sitting at that setting means the subscription is saturated, not how much work is queued behind it.
+`dapr_component_pubsub_ingress_in_flight` is a gauge rather than a counter, and carries only the four common tags. `concurrency` is configured per component while the gauge is per topic, so it shows how much of that budget each topic is actually taking, and it counts redelivered or reclaimed messages that never appear on the publish side.
+A topic sitting at the configured concurrency is saturated; the gauge does not show how much work is queued behind it.

 ### Bindings metrics